mfonner/update.sh/README.md

 Update.sh is a shell script that will auto-update applications that don't have that feature built-in.
 It works by checking GitHub for the latest release and comparing that to the locally installed version number.

+Disclaimer: This is mainly a proof of concept, just to prove I could kind of project.

 ## Requirements

 This script requires curl, jq, and wget.
 It also looks for an environment variable named GHPT, or GitHub Personal Token.
 This should be a read-only key to increase GitHub's API limits.